zubhium/TicTacToe/TicTacToeMain/README.txt

 --------

 These two projects work together.
 They demonstrate how to use the ability to split an APK into multiple projects.
+We have integrated ZubhiumSDK inside GameApplication.java.
+To test crash reporting click on "Start-Computer goes first" button.

 Build is supported both via Ant (command-line tools) or via ADT (the Android plugin for Eclipse).